Spanish Revolution of 1936: Criticisms

 Michael Seidman has suggested there were other contradictions with workers' self-management during the Spanish Revolution.
 He points out that the CNT decided both that workers could be sacked for "laziness or immorality" and that all workers should "have a file where the details of their professional and social personalities will be registered".
 He also notes that the CNT Justice Minister, García Oliver, initiated the setting up of "labour camps", and that even the most principled anarchists, the Friends of Durruti, advocated "forced labour".
-However, Garcia Oliver explained his idealistic vision of justice in Valencia on December 31, 1936; common criminals would find redemption in prison through libraries, sport, and theatre.
+However, Garcia Oliver explained his idealistic vision of justice in Valencia on 31 December 1936; common criminals would find redemption in prison through libraries, sport, and theatre.
 Political prisoners would achieve rehabilitation by building fortifications and strategic roads, bridges, and railways, and would receive decent wages.
 Garcia Oliver believed it made more sense for fascist lives to be saved than for them to be sentenced to death.
 This is in contrast to the policy of mass annihilation of political opponents enacted in the rebel zone during the war.

-Anarchist authors have sometimes understated the problems that the working class faced during the Spanish Revolution during the early period of the movement.
-For example, while Gaston Leval admits that the collectives imposed a "work discipline" that was "strict", he then restricts this comment to a mere footnote.
-Other radical commentators, however, have incorporated the limitations of the Spanish Revolution into their theories of anti-capitalist revolution.
+Some radical commentators have incorporated their views on limitations of the Spanish Revolution into their theories of anti-capitalist revolution.
 Gilles Dauvé, for example, uses the Spanish experience to argue that to transcend capitalism, workers must completely abolish both wage labour and capital rather than just self-manage them.

+In his writings on the Spanish Revolution, Leon Trotsky delivered a series of deprecatory criticisms of the various factions including the POUM and reformist left.
+He attributed the failures of the Spanish Republic to the oscillating position of the leadership, reformist programmes and organisational ineptitude in erecting mass revolutionary parties.
+He reserved his strongest condemnation for the Stalinist-allied Communist party for their repressive actions of other left-wing factions which ensured the ascendancy of Franco and the Comintern for abandoning the revolution in favour of maintaining diplomatic parity with the West.